josmeuleman/FRLibIntegration/README.md

 	float GetAltitude() //meter
 	void AutoOffset()
 	void SetOffsetPressurehPa(float inPressure)

+Note that the method Init expects the I2C communication to be running, using Wire.
 The values logged in SensorString are pressure [pa], altitude [m], chip temperature [deg C]

-## FRMPU6050Manager
+## FRMPU9250
-The MPU6050Manager class is a class for specifically logging an MPU6050 sensor.
+The FRMPU9250 class is a class for specifically logging the MPU9250 IMUsensor.
 It is derived from the FRSensor class.
+The MPU9250 is a 10 DoF sensor: 3 axis accelerometer, 3 axis gyro, 3 axis magnetometer, temperature.
-Internally it uses the library Adafruit_MPU6050
+Internally it uses the library MPU9250.h by Bolder Flight Systems.
+For that you need to install the libraries Eigen.h and Units.h for Bolder Flight Systems as well.
 Methods:

-	#include <FRMPU6050Manager.h>
-	MPU6050Manager();
+	FRMPU9250();
-	bool Init(TwoWire &myWire, mpu6050_accel_range_t accelRange, mpu6050_gyro_range_t gyroRange)
+	bool Init(TwoWire &myWire);

+	void SetOffsetAcc(float ax0, float ay0, float az0);
+	void AutoOffsetGyro();

+	float GetAx();
+	float GetAy();
+	float GetAz();
+	float GetGx();
+	float GetGy();
+	float GetGz();
+	float GetMx();
+	float GetMy();
+	float GetMz();

 Usage:

+	#include <FRMPU9250.h>
 	...
-	MPU6050Manager myMPU;
+	FRMPU9250 myIMUSensor;
 	...
-	myMPU.Init(Wire, MPU6050_RANGE_4_G, MPU6050_RANGE_500_DEG);
-	myLogger.AddSensor(&myMPU);

-Note that:
+	myIMUSensor.Init(Wire);
+    myIMUSensor.AutoOffsetGyro();
+    myIMUSensor.SetOffsetAcc(0.0, 0.0, -9.81);

+	myLogger.AddSensor(&myIMUSensor);

-- The method init expects the I2C communication to be running
+Note that the method Init expects the I2C communication to be running, using Wire.
-- The method init requires a range for the accelerometer and the gyro.
-The values are defined in the library Adafruit_MPU6050

-Examples:
-- FRLoggerDemo.ino
+The values logged in SensorString are ax, ay, ax [m/s2], gx, gy, gz [rad/s], mx, my, mz [microT] chip temperature [deg C]

-## FRTinyGPSManager
+## FRMS4525DO
-The TinyGPSManager class is a class for specifically logging an TinyGPSPlus sensor.
+The FRMS4525DO class is a class for specifically logging a Ms4525do sensor (differential pressure).
+This is used in the pitot sensor.
 It is derived from the FRSensor class.
-Internally it uses the library TinyGPSPlus
+Internally it uses the library ms4525do.h
 Methods:

-	TinyGPSManager();
+	FRMS4525DO();
-	bool Init();
+	bool Init(TwoWire &myWire);

+	float GetPressure()
+	void AutoOffset()
+	float GetSpeed()

 Usage:

-	#include <FRTinyGPSManager.h>
+	#include <FRMS4525DO.h>
-	TinyGPSManager myGPS;
+	FRMS4525DO myPitot;
 	...
-	myGPS.Init();
-	myLogger.AddSensor(&myGPS);
+	myPitot.Init();
+	myPitot.AutoOffset();
+	myLogger.AddSensor(&myPitot);

+Note that the method Init expects the I2C communication to be running, using Wire.
+The values logged in SensorString are deltaPressure [Pa], velocity [m/s], chip temperature [deg C]

-## FRMs4525doManager
+## FRTinyGPS
-The Ms4525doManager class is a class for specifically logging a Ms4525do sensor (differential pressure).
-This is used in the pitot sensor.
+The FRTinyGPS class is a class for specifically logging an TinyGPSPlus sensor.
 It is derived from the FRSensor class.
-Internally it uses the library ms4525do
+Internally it uses the library TinyGPSPlus-ESP32.h
 Methods:

-	Ms4525doManager();
+	FRTinyGPS();
-	Init();
+	bool Init();
+	bool Init(float lat0Deg, float lon0Deg);

+	void SetLat0( float lat0Deg );
+	void SetLon0( float lon0Deg );

+	float GetLatitude();
+	float GetLongitude();
+	float GetAltitude();
+	int GetSatellites();
+	float GetRelativeX();
+	float GetRelativeY();

+	bool HasValidData();

 Usage:

-	#include <FRTinyGPSManager.h>
+	#include <FRTinyGPS.h>
-	Ms4525doManager myPitot;
+	FRTinyGPS myGPSSensor;
 	...
-	myPitot.Init();
-	myLogger.AddSensor(&myPitot);
+	myGPSSensor.Init(LAT0, LON0);
+	myLogger.AddSensor(&myGPSSensor);

+The class FRTinyGPS calculates the relative x and y position from a given origin coordinate (lat0Deg, lon0Deg).
+If not set, the default coordinate is used of the model flying club EMCR
+The values logged in SensorString are number of satellites found, date, time, latitude [deg], longitude [deg], relative x [m], relative y [m], altitude [m]

-## PPMReceiverManager
+## FRPPMReceiver
-The PPMReceiverManager class is a class specifically for logging ppm signals.
-It is a variant on PPMReceiver, but based on the FRSensor class, using an interrupt routine.
+The FRPPMReceiver class is a class specifically for logging ppm signals, based on the FRSensor class.
+It is an advanced version of the FRPPMReceiverSensor in FRLibBasics.
+The extra methods allow for adding the channels to the logfile, and states of switches can be accessed easily
 Methods:

-	PPMReceiverManager(int pinNumber, int numberOfChannels)
+	FRPPMReceiver(byte pinNumber, byte numberOfChannels);

 	void Init();
 	void SetPrefix(String prefix);

-    int ReadChannel(int ChannelNumber);
+	int ReadChannel(byte ChannelNumber);
+	bool IsChannelHigh(byte ChannelNumber);
+	triStateSwitch GetChannelTriState(byte ChannelNumber);

 Usage:

 	#include <FRPPMReceiverManager.h>
-	PPMReceiverManager MyReceiverManager(PINPPM, NUMBEROFCHANNELS);
+	FRPPMReceiver myReceiver(PINPPM, NUMBEROFCHANNELS);
 	...
-	MyReceiverManager.Init();
-	myLogger.AddSensor(&MyReceiverManager);
+	myReceiver.Init();
+	myLogger.AddSensor(&myReceiver);
 	...
-	MyReceiverManager.ReadChannel(i);

-Examples:
-- FRPPMReceiverManagerTest.ino

-## Other examples
-**FRGPSTest.ino**

-Read the Serial2 port and prints the data to the Serial monitor.
-Useful for checking connection with GPS Sensor.
-This example does not decode the signal, it merely prints the raw data

-**FRMPU6050Test.ino**

-Sets up communication to the MPU6050 over I2C

-**FRServoAnalogReadTest.ino**

-Uses ESP32Servo library for controlling servo's with the analog input.

-**FRTimeDemo.ino**

-Demonstrates the uses of millis() and the duration of print statements.
+	myReceiver.ReadChannel(i);
+	...
+	binarySwitchState = myReceiver.IsChannelHigh(i);
+	...
+	tripleSwitchState = myReceiver.GetChannelTriState(i);

+If the FRPPMReceiver object is added to the logger, the channels will be logged.
+With SetPrefix, the header prefix can be set: SetPrefix("switch") --> "switch1", "switch2" etc